Mariusz89B/script.mtvguide/README.md

 [![Kodi](https://img.shields.io/badge/platform-Kodi-lightgrey.svg)](https://kodi.tv/)

 # Support us!
-We are doing everything in our effort to continue work on this add-on, contribute to our development and support further work.
+We are doing everything in our effort to create the best m-TVGuide experience, contribute to our development and support further work.

 All donations are appreciated.<br>
 https://www.paypal.me/mariusz89b